beliciataylor/academic-kickstart/content/home/experience.md

   description = """

   * Tutor students one-on-one in Intermediate Microeconomics and/or Intermediate Macroeconomics for one-hour sessions at least six times a week
-  * Help students learn course content and improve learning strategies for the course
+  * Help students learn course content and improve learning strategies
   * Recommend learning strategies for the course

   """